-- Stone Base or Holder: A wooden base with a wedge to secure stones is the old standby, but repeated wetting and drying and the resulting expansion and contraction may compromise a wooden base over time.
+- Stone Base or Holder: A wooden base with a wedge to secure stones is the old standby for supporting sharpening stones above the benchtop or ground, but repeated wetting and drying and the resulting expansion and contraction may compromise a wooden base over time.
 For my synthetic stones I have come to prefer the commercial bases with twin metal rods and rubber feet.
 They are unromantic, but are durable, stable, non-slip, grip the stone tightly without breaking it, and work well anywhere.
 If you decide to make and use a wooden base, I highly recommend Ipe wood because it is stable, unaffected by water, won’t rot, and bugs hate it.

 Some stones use a magnesium-based binder that can dissolve and weaken them if left soaking for long periods of time.
 Please refer to the manufacturer’s instructions.

 5. Water Source: While sharpening, you will frequently need water to wet your stones and rinse blades.
 If you work at a sink, use the faucet.
 If you work outside, a garden hose works great.
 Some people, mostly knife sharpeners who seldom use stones finer than medium grit, will scoop water from their pond or bucket to wet their stones.
-However, since stone slurry drips into the pond, or washes off the surface of stones soaked in the bucket, this water will always contaminate stones with the grit from rougher stones, making it difficult to remove all the scratches left by the previous stone.
+However, since stone slurry drips into the pond, this water will always contaminate stones with the grit from rougher stones, making it difficult to remove all the scratches left by the previous stone.
 To avoid this contamination, always use clean water for wetting and rinsing.